qri-io/rfcs/text/0004-structured_data_io.md

 "foo"
 ```

+Qri requires a top-level type of either array or object.

 ### Entries
 Traditional "unstructured" streams often use byte arrays as the basic unit that
 is both read and written.
 Structured I/O works with _entries_ instead
 An _entry_ is the fundamental unit of reading & writing for a Structured stream.
-Entries are themselves a small abstraction that carries the `Value` (parsed
+Entries are themselves a small abstraction that carries the `Value`, which is
-data), `Index` and `Key`.
-Only one of `Index` and `Key` will be populated at a
+parsed data of an arbitrary structure, `Index` and `Key`.
+Only one of `Index`
+and `Key` will be populated for a given entry, depending on weather a top level
-given point, depending on weather an array or object is being read.
+array or object is being read.

 ### Value Types
 Qri is built around a basic set of types, which forms a crucial assumption when